To our modern eye, the black-and-tan nightclub is a fine example of equality, a place in segregated America patronised by both black and white people.

 It isn’t clear how the term black-and-tan came to be used, but there are at least two plausible origins.
 One refers to the British police who in Ireland helped the Irish police quelling the Irish Republican Army in 1920-21.
 These officers wore a distinctive uniform: khaki coat, black trousers, black cap.
-Irish gangsters in America, who controlled a large part of bootleg liquor market during Prohibition, might have used this term to describe the clientele of these particular speakeasies.
+Irish gangsters in America, who controlled a large part of the bootleg liquor market during Prohibition, might have used this term to describe the clientele of these particular speakeasies.

 Some club would allow anyone to enter but then would stretch a rope across the dance floor so that white and black dancers wouldn’t mix.
 Many clubs would cater to a black clientele during the day and switched to a white clientele at night, though keeping black entertainment and staff.